KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     }
     Add-DhcpServerv4Scope @DHCPScope

+The use of the `@` sign instead of the `$` is what invokes the splat operation.

-Just take a moment to appreciate how easy that is to read.
+Just take a moment to appreciate how easy that example is to read.
 They are the exact same command with all the same values.
 The second one will be easier to understand and maintain going forward.

 I use splatting any time the command gets too long.
 I define too long as causing my window to scroll right.
-If I hit 3 properties for a function, odds are that I will rewrite it using a spatted hashtable.
+If I hit 3 properties for a function, odds are that I will rewrite it using a splatted hashtable.

 ## Splatting for optional parameters
 One of the most common ways I use spatting is to deal with optional parameters that come from someplace else in my script.
-Lets say I have a function that wraps a `Get-CIMInstance` call that has an optional `$Credential` argument.
+Let's say I have a function that wraps a `Get-CIMInstance` call that has an optional `$Credential` argument.

     $CIMParams = @{
         ClassName = 'Win32_Bios'